 The Facts About Getting a Job With a Criminal Record

 Many people believe that only a tiny percentage of Americans have criminal records.
-But nothing could be further from the truth.
-In reality, as many as 33 percent of people in the U.S. have been arrested or convicted for criminal offenses.
-That represents almost 100 million people.4 As a result, trying to get jobs with a criminal record is a fairly common challenge.
+But according to the Center for American Progress (CAP), as many as 33 percent of people in the U.S. have been arrested or convicted for criminal offenses.
+That represents almost 100 million people.
+As a result, trying to get jobs with a criminal record is a fairly common challenge.

 It's true.
 The numbers really are that big.
 Here's why:

-- By the age of 23, as many as 25 to 40 percent of adults in America have been arrested.4
+- CAP says that by the age of 23, as many as 25 to 40 percent of adults in America have been arrested.

-- Each year, roughly nine million people are released from jail.5 And in 2016 alone, over 626,000 people were released from federal and state prisons.6
+- Each year, roughly 11 million people are booked into and released from local jails.
+And in 2016 alone, over 626,000 people were released from federal and state prisons.

-- Over 4.5 million Americans are currently on probation or on parole.7
+- Over 4.5 million Americans are currently on probation or on parole.

 - Many people have criminal records due to minor or non-serious offenses such as misdemeanors.

 - Criminal records often include arrests, even if they never resulted in convictions or were discriminatory or unjustified for other reasons.

-- Over half of America's homeless people have been incarcerated due to laws that effectively criminalize certain actions associated with poverty or trying to survive on the streets.4
+- According to CAP, over half of America's homeless people have been incarcerated due to laws that effectively criminalize certain actions associated with poverty or trying to survive on the streets.

-- About 400,000 innocent people in the U.S. each year encounter problems from being tied to the criminal records of actual offenders who falsely used their names and identities when they were arrested.4
+- CAP says that about 400,000 innocent people in the U.S. each year encounter problems from being tied to the criminal records of actual offenders who falsely used their names and identities when they were arrested.

 Why are these facts important?
 They show that you are not alone.
 A huge number of other people are dealing with the same challenge of finding employment after coming into contact with America's criminal justice system.